 - up-to-date Curriculum Vitae (including list of publications)

-- a signed support letter from a referral ERUS Host-trainer confirming you are being trained according to the ERUS Robotic Curriculum Programme
+- a signed support letter from a referral ERUS Host-trainer (on letterhead paper) confirming you are being trained according to the ERUS Robotic Curriculum Programme.
+Applications are only accepted if there is a clear justification by the host centre Programme Director that sufficient access to the robotic console in the host institution is granted

-- a signed letter of the head of department of the home institute; stating that they will have access to the robot in the OR during and after the Fellowship
+- a signed letter of the head of department of the home institute (on letterhead paper); stating that they will have access to the robot in the OR during and after the Fellowship